JuliaMolSim/Molly.jl/README.md

 Features not yet implemented include:
 - Speed.
 Seriously, it's not fast yet - ~20x slower than GROMACS by some rough calculations.
 For reference most of the computational time in MD is spent in the force calculation, and most of that in calculation of non-bonded forces.
-- Force fields other than OPLS-AA.
+- Protein force fields other than OPLS-AA.
+- Water models.
 - Energy minimisation.
 - Other temperature or pressure coupling methods.
 - Protein preparation - solvent box, add hydrogens etc.